 Hosting a Cookie Exchange Party

-Placards for Treats – Since you want to minimize mingling between guests, all treats should be properly labeled at the tables.
-Create a placard for each cookie stating the name and who made it.
+Placards for Treats – Create a placard for each cookie stating the name and who made it.

 Have an Allergy-Friendly Table – Clearly post signs on tables with notes in regards to allergies.
 Instruct those making treats to put their nut-free, gluten-free and dairy-free treats in the corresponding locations.

-Once all bakers have dropped off cookies in their designated areas at the tables, have them line up (maintaining distance).
+Once all bakers have dropped off cookies in their designated areas at the tables, have them line up.
 Walk along the tables and grab a to-go bag of each cookie type that you wish!

 When hosting a cookie exchange this year, having these rules laid down is important.
 Post the rules in the group and ensure that the event is safe for all attending!
 Keep a list of all attendees with their phone numbers in case contact tracing is required.